 - 2 tsp vanilla extract

 *or granulated sugar processed into 1 cup of powder with 1 tsp of corn starch

 - Preheat oven to 350 degrees.
 Line two baking sheets with Silpat baking mats or parchment paper, and set aside.
 In the bowl of an electric mixer fitted with the paddle attachment, combine sugars and butter; beat until light and fluffy, 3 to 4 minutes.
 Add eggs and vanilla, and beat on medium speed until well combined.

 - Using a 1/2-ounce ice-cream scoop, scoop dough onto prepared baking sheets, leaving 2 inches between cookies.
-Transfer to oven, and bake until browned and crisped, rotating pan halfway through baking to ensure even color, 12 to 15 minutes.
+Use a 1 tbs measuring spoon instead if needed. (***important!
+If you make the scoops too big or too close, you will get a sheet cookie.
+Trust me.
+I learned the hard way.)
+Transfer to oven, and bake until edges are browned and crisped, rotating pan halfway through baking to ensure even color, 12 to 15 minutes. (cookie will continue to cook and darken in color once removed.)
 Transfer to a wire rack to cool.
 Repeat baking process with remaining dough.
-Once cooled completely, use an offset spatula to spread about 2 teaspoons of cream-cheese filling onto a cookie.
+Once cooled completely, use an offset spatula to spread cream-cheese filling onto a cookie.
 Sandwich together with a second cookie.
 Repeat with remaining cookies.
 Store in an airtight container for up to 3 days in the refrigerator.

 - Between batches, cool the baking pan completely by running it under some water in the sink.
 This keeps the dough from deflating upon contact on a hot pan…

 - If you don’t have an ice cream scooper (I do not), use a 1tbs measuring spoon.
 1 heaping spoonful will do.
 Just be consistent as you want the cookies to fit together for the sandwich.